-The cytoplasm of eukaryotic cells is compartmentalized by intracellular membranes that are specialized for distinct functions and that are functionally interconnected by membrane traffic.
-We study mechanisms underlying their dynamics, with emphasis on membrane traffic reactions involved in neurotransmission.
-Our long-term goal is to advance our understanding of nervous system function in health and disease.
-We also exploit the unique structural and functional features of synapses to learn about general principles of membrane dynamics and transport.
-A major focus of our research is to elucidate the mechanisms responsible for the biogenesis and traffic of synaptic vesicles—the secretory organelles that store and secrete fast-acting neurotransmitters.
+The cytoplasm of eukaryotic cells is compartmentalized by intracellular membranes that are specialized for distinct roles and are interconnected by membrane traffic.
+We study mechanisms underlying their dynamics, with an emphasis on membrane traffic reactions involved in neuronal function.
+Our long-term goal is to advance the understanding of nervous system function in health and disease.
+We also exploit the unique structural and functional features of neurons to learn about general principles of membrane dynamics and transport.

 Phosphoinositides and Membrane Traffic

-Phosphoinositides, the phospholipids that derive from the phosphorylation of phosphatidylinositol at the 3, 4, and 5 position on the inositol ring, are signaling lipids heterogeneously localized on different cell membranes.
+Phosphoinositides, the phosphorylated metabolites of phosphatidylinositol, are signaling lipids heterogeneously localized on intracellular membranes.
 Our studies of synaptic vesicle recycling demonstrated the role of plasma membrane phosphatidylinositol 4,5-bisphosphate [PI(4,5)P2] in the control of exo- and endocytosis and showed that PI(4,5)P2 dephosphorylation by the PI(4,5)P2 phosphatase synaptojanin after endocytosis is a strict requirement for the maturation of newly formed endocytic vesicles into synaptic vesicles.
 These findings have converged with results of other labs to demonstrate that phosphoinositides are critical determinants of membrane identity, with major regulatory functions in vesicular transport.
-Building on these studies, we have become more generally interested in the role of these phospholipids in orchestrating membrane traffic in neurons and other cells, with a special emphasis on the interconversion of various phosphoinositide species in the endocytic pathway.
+Building on these studies, we have become more generally interested in the roles of these phospholipids in orchestrating membrane traffic in neurons and other cells.

-Another project focuses on the protein complex comprising PI 4-kinase type IIIα (PI4KA), which is responsible for the synthesis of the bulk of plasma membrane phosphatidylinositol 4-phosphate (PI4P).
-This pool of PI4P is of fundamental importance in cell physiology, as it is upstream of the major cellular pool of PI(4,5)P2 and the many signaling metabolites derived from PI(4,5)P2, such as PI(3,4,5)P3, DAG, and IP3.
-Interestingly, a component of this complex, Rolling Black-out/Efr3, which we showed to be a fatty-acylated membrane adaptor protein, has been implicated in synaptic vesicle traffic by genetic studies in Dropsophila and is a candidate gene in autism.
-Other complex components have been implicated in human genetic diseases, and PI4KA has been shown to play an important role in hepatitis C infection add medical relevance to these studies.
+Other projects focus on the protein complex comprising PI 4-kinase type IIIα (PI4KA), which is responsible for the synthesis of the bulk of plasma membrane PI4P.
+This PI4P pool is of fundamental importance in cell physiology, as it is upstream of the major cellular pool of PI(4,5)P2 and of the many signaling metabolites derived from PI(4,5)P2, such as PI(3,4,5)P3, DAG, and IP3.
+Interestingly, a component of this complex, Rolling Blackout/EFR3, which we showed to be a fatty-acylated membrane adaptor protein, has been implicated in synaptic vesicle traffic by genetic studies in Dropsophila and is a candidate gene in autism.
+Other complex components have been implicated in human genetic diseases, and PI4KA has been shown to play an important role in hepatitis C infection, thus providing medical relevance to these studies.

 Biochemical, genetic, and pharmacological methods have been very useful for analyzing the role of specific phospholipids in cell physiology, but none of these techniques permits acute, reversible modification of specific lipids with high temporal and subcellular resolution.
-To overcome these problems, we are developing and employing optogenetic (genetic perturbations that allow control of cell function by photostimulation) strategies to spatially and temporally control lipid metabolism.
+To overcome these problems, we are developing and employing optogenetic strategies to spatially and temporally control lipid metabolism.

-Direct Cross-Talk Between the ER and the Plasma Membrane
+Direct Cross Talk Between the Endoplasmic Reticulum and the Plasma Membrane

 Most membrane lipids, including phosphatidylinositol, are synthesized in the endoplasmic reticulum (ER) and then delivered to other organelles by membrane traffic or cytosolic lipid transfer proteins.
-Recent studies have further demonstrated that such proteins act primarily at direct contacts between the ER and other membranes, including the plasma membrane, play important functions in membrane-lipid dynamics and homeostasis.
-Such contacts enable ER-anchored proteins to act on adjacent membranes as well as to transfer lipids between the two apposed membranes independently of membrane fusion and fission reactions.
-We are interested in the impact that ER–plasma membrane contacts may have on the lipid dynamics underlying exo- and endocytosis.
-So far, ER–plasma membrane contacts have been investigated primarily because of their role in the control of intracellular Ca2+ homeostasis.
-We expect that these studies will be particularly relevant to the physiology of nerve terminals, where lipids that turn over very rapidly cannot be efficiently replenished by vesicular transport from the cell body.
+Recent studies have further demonstrated that such proteins act primarily at direct contacts between the ER and other membranes that do not lead to membrane fusion.
+We expect that these contacts will be particularly relevant to the physiology of nerve terminals, where lipids that turn over very rapidly cannot be efficiently replenished by vesicular transport from the cell body.
 Thus, we are investigating how these contacts contribute to neuronal and synaptic function.